RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Supported-Languages.md

 ###### This page lists the languages in which airgeddon is translated into.

+Different languages can be set from the `airgeddon`'s options and language menu.
 If you wish to use airgeddon but written in your language, contact airgeddon's staff following the [contributing] instructions to get things done.

 `airgeddon` is currently available in: